freqtrade/freqtrade/docs/advanced-hyperopt.md

 * `trade_count`: Amount of trades (identical to `len(results)`)
 * `min_date`: Start date of the timerange used
 * `min_date`: End date of the timerange used
+* `config`: Config object used (Note: Not all strategy-related parameters will be updated here if they are part of a hyperopt space).
 * `processed`: Dict of Dataframes with the pair as keys containing the data used for backtesting.

 This function needs to return a floating point number (`float`).
 Smaller numbers will be interpreted as better results.
 The parameters and balancing for this is up to you.